scrapy/scrapy/docs/intro/overview.rst

 Put this in a text file, name it to something like ``quotes_spider.py`` and run the spider using the :command:`runspider` command::

-    scrapy runspider quotes_spider.py -o quotes.json
+    scrapy runspider quotes_spider.py -o quotes.jl

-When this finishes you will have in the ``quotes.json`` file a list of the quotes in JSON format, containing text and author, looking like this (reformatted here for better readability)::
+When this finishes you will have in the ``quotes.jl`` file a list of the quotes in JSON format, containing text and author, looking like this (reformatted here for better readability)::

-    [{
+    {
         "author": "Jane Austen",
         "text": "\u201cThe person, be it gentleman or lady, who has not pleasure in a good novel, must be intolerably stupid.\u201d"
     },